AmanBhanse/React-Todo-Advance/README.md

 In order to run this project you will need to follow below steps

 -   You need to have firebase account.
--   Once your account is ready, you need to create Firebase Project
+-   Once your account is ready, you need to create Firebase Project.
 -   After you created the project, in your project dashboard go to Firestore Database.

 -   In dashboard, under `Build` section (left wall) click on `Firestore Database`, `create database`